oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/resources/system_it.conf.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/resources/system_it.conf.tmpl)

-This code is a configuration file for the Alephium project.
+This code is a configuration file for the Oxygenium project.
 It sets various parameters for different components of the system, such as the broker, consensus, mining, network, discovery, API, mempool, wallet, and node.

 For example, in the network section, it sets the maximum number of outbound and inbound connections per group, as well as various parameters related to syncing blocks and transactions between nodes.
 It also sets the REST and WebSocket ports for the API.